 People take life for granted all the time.
 Those of us who don’t suffer from a physical disability or health condition should thank God every day for this significant blessing.
 We don’t have to rely on a cane to walk; we can speak, hear and see freely; and we don’t allow a mental illness to define us.
 I’m truly blessed: I’ve never been encumbered by a physical disability.

 During a recent doctor’s visit, I discovered my “bad” cholesterol is elevated and I’m pre-diabetic.
 The bulk of the blame goes to poor diet and exercise.
 All this can be turned around with a few lifestyle changes.
 Instead of jumping on this goal, I got depressed.
 I thought about the girl I was a couple years ago: thin and pretty.
 Now I looked like I ate that girl.
 I won’t lie, I started hating how I looked.

-Then, as if God intervened, I was at the movie theater with my boyfriend on Saturday night.
-Before the movie started I went to the restroom and as I was washing my hands I saw a young girl about 10 years old exit one of the stalls with her mother.
-She was staring straight ahead and was holding a walking stick – this young girl was blind.
-I thought about all the young girl was missing out on by not being able to see and how difficult her life must’ve been up to this point.
-And here I was.
-A physically healthy 22-year-old woman with elevated cholesterol.
-I felt ashamed for hating my body when in reality I should’ve been happy that every limb and organ functioned properly.
+As if God intervened, I was at the movies with my boyfriend on Saturday night.
+I went to the restroom before the movie, and when I was washing my hands I saw a 10-year-old girl exit a stall with her mom.
+She was holding a walking stick and staring straight ahead – this young girl was blind.
+I thought about all the things this girl was missing out on by not being able to see, and here I was, a healthy 22-year-old woman with elevated cholesterol.
+I felt ashamed for hating my body when I should’ve been happy.

 I will never look down on myself again.
-I am a beautiful daughter of Christ and I will start treating my body as such based on the decisions I make regarding food intake and level of activity.
-I am so grateful for that young girl for showing me how she can live a thankful lifestyle despite lacking the gift of sight.
+I’m a beautiful daughter of Christ, and I will start treating my body like the temple it is by indulging it with healthy food and exercise.
+I’m so grateful that blind girl crossed my path – she showed me how to live a thankful lifestyle in the presence of obstacles.